mikemadden42/droplet_utils/README.md

 You'll need to generate an access token in Digital Ocean's control panel at https://cloud.digitalocean.com/settings/applications

-Once you have an access token update your yaml files with the token and the id of your droplet.
+Once you have an access token update your yaml files with the token, id, and name of your droplet.